Bushra1995/LabCom/README.md

 We welcome contributions from the open source community!

 ## Contact 📧
-For any questions, suggestions, or inquiries, feel free to reach out to our team at [bushra95ga@gmail.com](mailto:bushra95ga@gmail.com).
+For any questions, suggestions, or inquiries, feel free to reach out to me [bushra95ga@gmail.com](mailto:bushra95ga@gmail.com).